Animal Investigations & Complaints

 Whom Should I Call With Animal-Related Complaints?

-DuPage County Animal Care and Control Officers enforce state and county animal control and welfare laws in unincorporated areas of DuPage County.
+DuPage County Animal Services Officers enforce state and county animal control and welfare laws in unincorporated areas of DuPage County.
 These laws are designed to:

 - Protect citizens from rabies